 12.2 Awards under the RFP process require the following approval:

 a.
-The Deputy City Manager or any employee exercising delegated authority approval and the Manager of Purchasing and Supply must jointly approve an RFP award for purchases up to $100,000;
+The Deputy City Manager or any employee exercising delegated authority approval and the Senior Manager, Procurement and Supply must jointly approve an RFP award for purchases up to $100,000;

 b.
 Committee and City Council must approve an RFP award for purchases greater than $100,000;